 I doubt that this sandcastle was built by a small child.
 It seems too involved and complicated, perhaps needing some special molds and skills.
 Sandcastle-building has become quite the art form with annual competitions all over Southern California.
-Corona Del Mar is celebrating its 56th annual competition this October.
+Some of the competitions have been taking place for more than fifty years!
 The entries are elaborate and take painstaking precision.
 The results are impressive but no longer there.
 These fantasy castles and kingdoms are eventually reclaimed by the ocean.
 What a shame to see all that creative work washed away!

 Today’s verse speaks of a kingdom that is eternal.
 It does not erode with time.
 What effort is invested in this kingdom will endure.
 We are promised that when spending our lives living for God’s kingdom, we will be able to live our lives without worrying about tomorrow (verse 34).
 The mundane pursuits of food and clothing become less important.
 Life is more than food and the body more than clothes (verse 25).
 Seeking His kingdom means living for Him and for values that are eternal.

 The most important component of any kingdom is its king.
 Seeking God’s kingdom is to live as His subject and submit to His rule.
 When I live for Him and His purposes, this gracious King takes care of the details.
 But I sometimes get distracted by building my own little sandcastles.
 I want my own kingdom, however small, in the hopes of having some say and control.
 I want to be the one in charge!
 But my pathetic kingdom is never as good as His.
 And I do not want to waste my time on what will not last!

 Lord, keep me focused on living for You.